rockdaboot/wget2/README.md

 Designed and written from scratch it requires a C99 and Posix compliant development environment.

-Included is the stand-alone library libmget which provides an interface to many useful functions used by Mget.
+Included is the stand-alone library libwget which provides an interface to many useful functions used by Wget.

 The originally purpose was to help out on Wget2 development (refactoring, modern and clean code, new technology, new design).

-In many cases Mget downloads much faster than Wget1.14 due to HTTP zlib compression, parallel connections and use of If-Modified-Since HTTP header.
+In many cases Wget downloads much faster than Wget1.14 due to HTTP zlib compression, parallel connections and use of If-Modified-Since HTTP header.

 It consumes less system and user CPU cycles due to larger buffers and